aeternity/aepp-contracts/README.md

 ## Start the application

 ```
-npm run serve
+npm run dev
 ```

-The current form should be self explainatory.
+The current form should be self explanatory.

 ## Build Setup